sergiofalcon/thumbnailer/README.md

 $thumbnails->save();
 ```

-## Thanks
+## Thanks and credits

-Thanks to Fernanda Nuso (https://unsplash.com/es/@fernandanuso) for the puppie pic used to test this library
+- Fernanda Nuso (https://unsplash.com/es/@fernandanuso) for the adorable puppie pic used to test this library.